AbhiSingh98/lab02/README.md

 # Lab 02 -- Chapter 01

 ## Define the followint terms:
-* object-"object" refers to a particular instance of a class where the object can be a combination of variables, functions, and data structures.
+* object-state or behavior(instance) of a class
-* class-Is a program code to create objects.
+* class-blueprint (code) that defines how to create an object.
-* instance-propertys and behaviors of categorys of things
+* instance-specific realization of any object.
-* method- set of code which is called by name.
-It is like a subprogram.
+* method-a collection of statements, in a class used to manipulate (mutators) or acess (accessors) information from an ojbect of that class.
+(Behaves like a function in math)
-* signature-the method name and the number and type of its parameters
+* signature-name of the method and the type of parameter.
+I.E, the following signature changes the size of the instance "box" of class "box" and does not give an output.
-* parameter- is a special variable, it's a value that is passed to a routine.
+* parameter-an input of the method.
+I.e "box" is the parameter in the example above.
-* type- a classification identifying one of various types of data
+* type-defines what values the parameter is allowed to be.
-* state-is a term where it holds all the stored information, and at a given instant in time, to which the circuit or program has access.
+* state- Set of values describing the object.
-* source code- is human constructions written using human-readable computer language.
+* source code- collection of written commands that compiles to create an excutable program..
-* return value-is a statement that tells a function to return execution of the program to the calling function, and report the value of exp .
+* return value-output of method
-* compiler-special program that processes statements written in a particular programming language and turns them into machine language
+* compiler-transforms source code into computer language

 ## In Chapter 1 we have mentioned the data types int and String.
 Java has more predefined data types.
 Find out what they are and what they are used for.
 To do this, you can check Appendix B, or look it up in another Java book or in an online Java language manual.
 One such manual is at [http://download.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html](http://download.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html)

 ## What are the types of the following values?

-* 0-int
+* 0-int, double, float
 * "hello"-string
-* 101-int
+* 101-int, double, float
-* -1-int
+* -1-int, double, float
 * true-boolean
 * "33"-string
-* 3.1415-double
+* 3.1415-double, float

 ## What would you have to do to add a new field, for example one called name, to a circle object?
 To add a new field, you would have to add a parameter.